Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee's games this season have gone over this contest's total of 220.5 points 50 times.
+- In 55 of 82 games this season, Milwaukee and its opponents have gone over 218.5 points.

-- The average point total in Milwaukee's matchups this year is 230.2, 9.7 more points than this game's over/under.
+- Milwaukee's outings this year have an average total of 230.2, 11.7 more points than this game's over/under.

 - Milwaukee has entered the game as favorites 66 times this season and won 54, or 81.8%, of those games.